Mathrandom7910/sploopmacro/README.md

 ## How to build:

 download the zip file in releases, unzip, open command prompt there.
-Run `./gradlew build` check the build/libs folder if that wont work just try `gradlew build` in command prompt
+Run `./gradlew build`

+check the build/libs folder for the jar, if that won't work try `./gradlew.bat build` in command prompt